scolby33/OCSPdash/README.rst

 - Created a working webapp to display the results information and interact with the DB
 - Major updates to the CLI to allow it to run the webapp and local DB updates
 - Lots of small changes to get things working as a unified whole
+- Set a custom User-Agent for all usages of Requests via a custom :code:`Session` object

 Changes as of 16 August 2017